borisblagov/BEAVARs/README.md

 This is a personal package implementing various Bayesian VARs for economic analysis and forecasting.

-This is a personal package implementing various Bayesian VARs for economic analysis and forecasting.

 # Available models

 VAR models with a single frequency: